 The American Academy of Pediatrics (AAP) recommends that babies sleep in the same room as parents ideally until they are one year old, or at least until they are six months.

 Should I choose a coil or foam mattress?

 Either coil or foam can be excellent choices for crib mattresses, however, safety will always be the first priority.
-A coil mattress for your munchkin can be a bit more expensive, as the foam options will usually be cheaper.
-Coil mattresses are typically more comfortable, but as long as the mattress is firm (not memory foam) it should suit just fine.
+A coil mattress for your baby can be a bit more expensive, as the foam options will usually be cheaper.
+As long as the mattress is firm, though, it should suit just fine.

 Can co-sleeping reduce the risk of SIDS?

-An excellent alternative is a bedside bassinet with stiff walls to create a barrier between your babe and you.
-This can offer safety while still allowing parents the convenience of proximity and accessibility, letting parents easily breastfeed and conveniently check on their sleeping angels.
+An excellent alternative is a bedside bassinet, co-sleeper, or mini-crib to create a barrier between your baby and you.
+This can offer safety while still allowing parents the convenience of proximity and accessibility, letting parents easily breastfeed and conveniently check on their sleeping infants.

 During those sleepless nights with a newborn, the convenience of putting them in bed with you can be tempting.
 However, the AAP states that you should never sleep on the same surface with your baby, be it a bed, couch, or recliner, as these arrangements lead to an increased risk for SIDS.
 Instead, you should sleep in the same room as your child for no less than six months, preferably, though, for the first full year of their lives.